 The Reporter introduced the discussion of Rule 106, the rule of completeness, noting that the Committee had been exploring potential amendments to the rule for several years.
 He explained that the draft amendment included in the agenda addressed two concerns.
 First, the amendment would allow completion over a hearsay objection to the completing portion of a statement.
 The Advisory Committee note would leave it up to the trial judge whether to allow the completing statement to be used for its truth or only for context, as may be appropriate in the particular circumstance.
 But the amendment would prevent a party who had presented a statement in a misleading manner from foreclosing completion with a hearsay objection.
 Second, the amendment would permit completion of oral statements under Rule 106.
 The Reporter reminded the Committee that the majority of federal courts already permit completion of oral statements under their Rule 611(a) discretion or through the remaining common law of completion.
-The Reporter highlighted the benefits of avoiding a hodgepodge approach to completion of oral statements to Rule 106 to create a streamlined and more trial-friendly approach.
+The Reporter highlighted the benefits of avoiding a hodgepodge approach to completion of oral statements and noted that the Committee generally favored adding oral statements to Rule 106 to create a streamlined and more trial-friendly approach.